Cyanide07x/Language-Translation/README.md

 Note: you need at least 30 minutes of a voice recording of yourself for the *Professional voice cloning.
 But there is also a simpler voice cloning option that only requires 30 seconds of voice recording.
 *Professional voice cloning is a paid feature.

+To use this code, you have to replace the api_key with your API's Key.
+After installation, just run any of the files i.e simple_vtv.py or voice_translator.py

 ![a screenshot of the interface](ss.png)